-One of the major problems with washing machines are the connecting hoses.
-They only have a useful life of about 5 years and after this they can start to perish.
-As a result it pays to check them regularly for signs of wear and tear.
+One of the major problems with washing machines is the connecting hoses.
+They only have a useful life of about 5 years and after this, they can start to perish.
+As a result, it pays to check them regularly for signs of wear and tear.

 Sinks are another major cause of water damage so check out your pipework at least every 3 months.
 If you have copper or plastic pipework, pay particular attention to kinks which might lead to small pinhole leaks over time.

 According to findings, a staggering 75% of all water heaters fail before they’re 12 years old.
 In addition, any water heater that’s been operating for five years or more will increase its chances of suffering either a burst pipe or leak.

 For this reason, it pays to have the tank and its pipework inspected annually by an experienced plumber.
 This should include the anode rod.
 These have a tendency to corrode and as a result can leave the tank open to damage.

 Shut off your water at the source